Last Updated on February 16, 2021

 - You are unable to take advantage of non-verbal sales techniques, such as a strong handshake or direct eye contact.

-Due to these obstacles, many great salespeople are unable to perform over the phone.
-It’s extremely difficult and requires a salesperson to basically refocus their attention on different elements o their pitch.
+Due to these obstacles, many great salespeople are unable to experience success with a sales pitch over the phone.
+It’s extremely difficult and requires a salesperson to basically refocus their attention on different elements of their pitch.

-Thankfully, there are ways to subtlety optimize your persuasion so you can most effectively sell your product or service over the phone.
+Thankfully, there are ways to subtlety help optimize your persuasion techniques so you can most effectively sell your product or service over the phone to prospects.

-As phone salespeople, we are unable to greet somebody with a strong handshake and eye contact.
-In traditional sales, your handshake is a way for you to connect with the prospect, establish trust, and engage them in the conversation.
+As phone salespeople, we are often unable to greet somebody with a strong handshake and making eye contact.
+In traditional sales, your handshake is a way of unspoken communication for you to connect with the prospect, establish trust, and engage them in the conversation.
 Since you are unable to shake someone’s hand over the phone, you have to engage them in a different manner.

 Having a high energy level right away is a great way to instantly bring the customer in to your conversation.
 Use a higher tone of voice and a louder speaking volume.
-The more engaged the prospect gets, the better off you will be.
+The more engaged the prospect gets, the more likely they are to speak freely.

 You do not want to control the prospect, but you do want to control how the call goes.
 Right away, prospects will attempt to take the conversation in whichever direction they want.
 You have to be there to rein them in and take control of the conversation and direct it to where you want to go.

 Everybody wants to feel special.
-If you customer tailor the conversation to make it exclusive for that individual prospect, they will have a better likelihood of listening to you and trusting in you.
+If you tailor the conversation to make it personal and exclusive for that individual prospect, they are more likely of listening to you and trusting in you.
 Blanket statements that follow the “everybody with your data” formula should be avoided.
-Rather, use a statement like “I am reaching out to you individually because…”
+Rather, use more persuasive language like “I am reaching out to you individually because…”

-Assume that this is a Good time to Talk
+Assume that this is the best time to talk

 Assume that if they answered, it’s an OK time.
 If the house was on fire, they would not be answering the phone.

-Where many phone representatives falter is the whole urgency component of the presentation.
+Where many phone sales rep falter is the whole urgency component of the presentation.
 Because you are just a voice on the phone, it’s easy for the prospect to say “I’ll think about it and call you back.”

-The worst thing you can do is use urgency to overcome the “I’ll think about it and call you back” objection because it will not be genuine at that point.
+The worst thing you can do is use urgency to overcome the “I’ll think about it and call you back” sales objection because it will not be a genuine persuasion at that point.
 Use it right away and make sure the prospect knows that it’s important they make a decision now.

 You are a voice over the phone, and that’s it.
-Unlike face-to-face sales, it’s hard to humanize a phone salesperson because you cannot physically see them.
-The best way to humanize yourself and have the prospect think of you as an actual person is to use humor.
+Unlike face-to-face sales, it’s hard to humanize or make social a phone salesperson because you cannot physically see them.
+One of the best persuasion techniques is to humanize yourself with the use of humor.
 If you are able to make the prospect laugh, you’re a step above.

 The prospect won’t be able to see you smile, but they will definitely be able to notice it.
-When you smile, your entire tone of voice changes and your pitch will be more upbeat and friendly.
+When you smile, your entire tone of voice changes and your sales pitch will be more upbeat and friendly.
 A great tool to use is a mirror.
-Keep a mirror in your cubicle and make sure you are smiling when talking to prospects.
+Keep a mirror in your cubicle and make sure you are smiling when you speak to prospects.

-This one is universal for both phone representatives and face-to-face representatives.
+One of the universal sales tips for both phone representatives and face-to-face sales people.
 When asking for the business, after your pitch is over, do not talk.
 Just sit there and wait for a response.
 This may sound easy, but many people crumble under the awkwardness.
 On the phones, you have the luxury of looking around or doodling while you wait for the prospect to make a decision.
 Remember, whoever talks first, loses!